 Over the years, CITY OF THE DEAD has gotten a lot of play under the title HORROR HOTEL.
-There isn't a city of the dead in CITY OF THE DEAD--it's set in a broken-down little town in some New Englandish Middle-of-Nowhere--and there really isn't a "horror hotel" in it, either, though a peculiar inn plays a prominent role in the proceedings.
+There isn't a city of the dead in CITY OF THE DEAD--it's set in a broken-down little town in some New Englandish Middle-of-Nowhere--and there really isn't a "horror hotel" in it either, though a peculiar inn plays a prominent role in the proceedings.
 What the film does have is fog.
 Not just a little fog.
-We're talking major clinging, oppressive accumulations of it, swirling through a town on the edge of reality where the sun never seems to shine.
+We're talking major clinging, oppressive accumulations of it swirling through a town on the edge of reality where the sun never seems to shine.
 It's a town where the dominant ethnic group seems to be ghosts.
 Not just any ghosts.
-They're the spirits of witches, pitilessly burned at the stake by fanatical 17th century Puritans.
-They're hungry ghosts, we soon learn.
+They're the spirits of witches pitilessly burned at the stake by fanatical 17th century Puritans.
+They are, we soon learn, hungry ghosts.
 Exactly what they hunger for forms the substance of CITY OF THE DEAD, a neglected minor masterpiece of atmospheric horror that emerged from the same year that gave us Hitchcock's PSYCHO.

 And no, I'm not going to say what it is, on the off chance that some poor, unschooled soul reading these words may be unfamiliar with the subject.
 Watch both movies--you'll be glad you did.

 As all that darkness and swirling fog suggests, CITY OF THE DEAD is about atmosphere.
 Menacing atmosphere.
 A persistent sense of unease and even dread.
-Old school horror at its best, and of a breed that's almost a lost art these days.
-One suspects a part of the reason it's so near to extinction is the falling out of favor of its genre of cinematography.
-CITY OF THE DEAD is shot in glorious black-and-white, and it's a great example of why the format should be called glorious.
+Old school horror at its best and of a breed that's almost a lost art these days.
+One suspects a part of the reason that art is so near to extinction is the falling out of favor of its genre of cinematography.
+CITY OF THE DEAD is shot in glorious black-and-white and it's a great example of why the format should be called glorious.
 This is a film that simply wouldn't work in color.
 The black and white and all the greys between are integral to the atmosphere it generates.
 Light and shadow.
 What is revealed and what is concealed.
-Register my standard complaint: The loss of appreciation for black and white, these days, is most unfortunate.
+Register my standard complaint: the loss of appreciation for black and white cinematography these days is most unfortunate.

-That air is the emission of director John Llewelyn Moxey, who manages it like a master, and on what we're told was a rather modest budget.
-Moxey's career hasn't lived up to the promise this effort showed, but he did go on, a decade later, to direct the excellent NIGHT STALKER movie that first introduced television audiences to Darren McGavin's truth-seeking, monster-battling Carl Kolchak, and garnered, in the process, the highest ratings a television broadcast had ever achieved up to that time.
+That air is the emission of director John Llewelyn Moxey, who manages it like a master on what we're told was a rather modest budget.
+Moxey's career hasn't lived up to the promise this effort showed but he did go on, a decade later, to direct the excellent NIGHT STALKER movie that first introduced television audiences to Darren McGavin's truth-seeking, monster-battling Carl Kolchak and garnered, in the process, the highest ratings a television broadcast had ever achieved up to that time.

 [*] One filmmaker who, some years later, did do some ripping on CITY OF THE DEAD was Italian hack Lucio Fulci, who definitely saw the end of this one before making his own CITY OF THE LIVING DEAD (ever the bold plagiarist, Fulci barely even changed the name).